slovisi/generator-quickstarter/README.md

 - Run: `yo quickstarter`
 - Run `grunt` or `grunt dev` for testing and preview, run `grunt production` for building and optimization (images & js minification).
 - Run: `yo quickstarter:page "Page Name"` to add a new page to your project
+- Work in dev/ find your results in prod/

 ## License